 Post: There are three Post Collection Boxes in Freeland.
 They are in Wroslyn Road and are (1) near the A4095 junction (2) by the Primary School and (3) by the Village Hall.
 Currently there is one daily postal delivery to homes - on week days and Saturdays.

-tel: 01993-881-212 and in North Leigh at 10 Common Road in the Memorial Hall.
+Post Offices: There is a at 72 Main Roadnorth leigh post office and in at 10 Common Road in the Memorial Hall.
 Both of these businesses are also newsagents for daily papers and magazines.

-Recycling: There is a Waste Recycling Centre, “Dix Pit” just west of Stanton Harcourt, off the Eynsham-Hardwick Road.
+Recycling: There is a just west of Stanton Harcourt, off the Eynsham-Hardwick Road.

-Household paper, cardboard, glass, metal, textiles and plastics and household food waste are collected in black boxes every Wednesday.
-What can and cannot be recycled is controlled by West Oxfordshire District Council.
+Household paper, cardboard, glass, metal, textiles and plastics and household food waste are collected from the kerbside every Wednesday.

-There is also a garden waste recycling scheme in wheely bins collected fortnightly on Wednesdays (alternating with the non-recyclable household waste collection).
+There is also a in wheely bins collected fortnightly on Wednesdays (alternating with the non-recyclable household waste collection).